 What Was The First Electronic Programmable Computer?

-In the 2000s a project to recreate the Colossus began, using input and guidance from the remaining engineers that worked on the original computer.
-The project was completed in 2007 and the re-built Colossus competed in a Cipher Challenge—a competition to see which code breakers around the world could decipher original WWII encrypted messages the fastest.
-The machine didn’t win (it lost to a modern computer) but in the process it was discovered that the simple-purpose Colossus worked at about the equivalent of a 5.8Mhz chip—an impressive show for a computer built in the early 1940s.
+In the 2000s, a project to recreate a Colossus Mark 2 began using input and guidance from the remaining engineers that worked on the original computers along with some newly discovered engineers’ notebooks that had escaped destruction.
+The project was completed in 2007 and the rebuilt Colossus competed in a Cipher Challenge—a competition to see which code breakers around the world could decipher original WWII encrypted messages the fastest.
+The machine didn’t win (it lost to a modern computer), but in the process, it was discovered that the simple-purpose Colossus worked at about the equivalent of a 5.8 Mhz chip—an extremely impressive showing for a computer built in the early 1940s.